 What is it?
 Crazy creations from mad pastry scientist Henry Hané.
 Find croissants bursting with Nutella, an “everything bagel croissant,” and something called a cruffin, which is either a type of Arctic bird or a very tasty pastry.

 Why go?
 Want to Instagram your food before you eat it?
 You’ll have the chance to rack up the likes here.
 And, unlike most splashy Insta-food, this food actually tastes great.

 What is it?
-A hidden neighborhood cafe serving all sorts of tasty French treats.
+This popular neighborhood cafe serves all sorts of authentic and tasty French treats.
 Buena Vista Deli has long been a local favorite for breakfast and lunch.

 Why go?
 This French place takes its croissants very seriously.
+Though if you want them toasted, which you do, they won’t scoff at you for Americanizing their national treasure.
 Does it nail all the other Parisian-approved bakery items with equal national pride?
 Oui!